 That was not an exhaustive list by any stretch.
 There are so many more different salts on the market but below are five common ones found in real food kitchens.
 There's also the Fleur de Sel, a hand-harvested French salt (look for this in your local Trader Joe's) and the Black Hawaiian Salt that boasts a deep mineral flavor.
 This Red Alaea Salt which interestingly comes from Hawaiian volcanic clay is naturally enhanced with iron-oxide, which gives the salt its beautiful red hue and unique flavor.

 I encourage you to try the different salts and see for yourself the depth of flavor they add to a dish.
-And most importantly, stay away from that blue can of iodinized salt.
+Stay away from that blue can of iodinized salt and be nourished with all the minerals and richness of unrefined salt.